 A beautiful view, a lovely hike and good company.
 Life can be very simple sometimes…

-Observing all the beauty Croatia has to offer, I am certainly planning to travel more in East Europe.
+Altogether there are more than enough reasons to visit Vrboska!
+And seeing all the beauty Croatia has to offer, I’m certainly planning to travel more in East Europe.
 Even if the villages are only half as beautiful as Vrboska and Stari Grad it will be worth it!